shanep/shanep.github.io/docs/cs452/index.md

 [project grading rubric](grading-rubric.md).

 - Projects - 70%
-- Final Exam - 30%
+- Exams - 30%
-  - The final exam will cover the textbook reading assignments assigned throughout the semester.
+  - Several exams covering the textbook reading assignments and project learning objectives.
-  - The final exam must be taken in the testing center.
+  - All exams will be on canvas and must be taken in the testing center.

 ## Course Learning Outcomes